-Many Latino Men Are Supporting President Trump In Tuesday's Vote
+Many Latino Men Are Supporting President Trump This Election

 "My family's been in Arizona for more than 100 years.
 We don't see ourselves as immigrants," he said.
 "We're very much Arizonans and Americans.
 So to continue to treat us as if we're all still just fresh across the border, which most Republicans and a lot of Democrats would like to think we are — just to easily encapsulate us — is something that is not resounding."

 The Latino vote will be key across the country and especially in tight races in places such as Arizona and Florida.
-This year, Latinos make up the largest non-white eligible voting bloc in the country, and according to polls Torres is a part of about or over a quarter of Latinos who view this president favorably, some polls showing Trump doing slightly better among Latinos in 2020 than he did with Latinos in 2016.
+This year, Latinos make up the largest non-white eligible voting bloc in the country, and according to polls Torres is a part of about or over a quarter of Latinos who view this president favorably, with some polls showing Trump doing slightly better among Latinos in 2020 than he did with Latinos in 2016.

 And the backbone of that support comes from men.
-A New York Times Sienna College poll found that former Vice President Joe Biden leads by 34 percentage points among Latina voters, but with Latino men his lead is just 8 points.
+A New York Times/Sienna College poll found that former Vice President Joe Biden leads by 34 percentage points among Latina voters, but with Latino men his lead is just 8 points.

 "Hispanic men in particular are a swing vote," said Michelle Mayorga, a New Mexico-based pollster who worked on polls for Equis Research focused on Latino voters.
 "They are a vote that we have to go and get."

-In polls by Equis Research in key swing states from Arizona to Nevada, Latino male voters show much more support for Donald Trump than Latina voters.
+In polls by Equis Research in key swing states from Arizona to Nevada, Latino male voters show much more support for Trump than Latina voters.

 While Democrats are projected to win the majority of Latino votes overall, the margins are narrower with men.